 If you have a bit more time and you want to see as much of Scotland as possible en route to Inverness then begin your journey in the capital city of Edinburgh and drive up to the gateway to the Highlands.
 There are countless things to see and do on the Edinburgh to Inverness drive and it is an excellent way to experience the country.

 One thing that you’re going to find you’ll need in Inverness (and the entirety of Scotland, for that matter) if you want to travel independently is a car.
-We recommend booking your car hire through RentalCars.com in order to find the best deal as they aggregate prices across all the major platforms.
+We recommend booking your car hire through RentalCars.com in order to find a great deal as they aggregate prices across many companies.

 It can also be worth taking out a third-party excess insurance policy with iCarHireInsurance in order not to save some money and give yourself peace of mind while driving your rental car.

 One Day in Inverness Itinerary

 Though there aren’t as many classical sights or things to see and do, this one day in Inverness itinerary is sure to give you an affection and knowledge of the city that you wouldn’t otherwise have if you simply used it as a base for further exploration of the Scottish highlands.

 All of these sights are able to be visited independently on a self-guided day, however, if you want some historical context while in the care of a qualified local guide, then consider taking this 1.5-hour walking tour of Inverness.
 It will take you by all of the main attractions with an informative guide.